 Williamson Co.
 Woman Charged with TennCare Drug Fraud

-NASHVILLE, TN – A Williamson County woman is charged in Rutherford County with TennCare fraud in connection with selling prescription drugs she obtained using TennCare healthcare insurance benefits.
+NASHVILLE, Tenn. – A Williamson County woman is charged with TennCare fraud in connection with selling prescription drugs she obtained using TennCare healthcare insurance benefits.

-TennCare fraud is a Class E felony carrying a sentence of up to two years in prison per charge.
-District Attorney General William C. Whitesell, Jr., is prosecuting.
+District Attorney General Kim Helper is prosecuting.
+TennCare fraud is a Class D felony punishable by up to four years in prison per charge.